Skip to code content (skip section selection)

 (g) The Town reserves the right to terminate the use of outdoor dining within the public right-of-way at any time.
 Upon notice, all furnishings must be removed from the sidewalk within 24 hours of notice from the Town.
 If furnishings are not removed within the time specified, the Town has the right to remove and dispose of these items and may assess the property owner for the cost of removal and disposal.
 The Town has the right to remove such items immediately in emergency situations.
 The Town is not responsible for damage to the furnishings under any circumstances.

 (h) The owner of the business utilizing a dining area within a public sidewalk is responsible for repairing any incidental damage to public sidewalk resulting from outdoor dining furnishings.

-(7) Limited Outdoor Storage.
+(7) Accessory Limited Outdoor Storage.

-(a) Limited outdoor storage shall be defined as the overnight outdoor storage of vehicles (not associated with outdoor sales and display including vehicle sales, vehicle repair or car rental), merchandise or material in boxes, crates, on pallets or other kinds of containers, shopping carts, or other similar merchandise, material or equipment.
+(a) Accessory limited outdoor storage shall be defined as the overnight outdoor storage of vehicles (not associated with outdoor sales and display including vehicle sales, vehicle repair or car rental), merchandise or material in boxes, crates, on pallets or other kinds of containers, shopping carts, or other similar merchandise, material or equipment.